Metal Cladding for Self-Builders

 Why metal cladding suits self-build

 On individuality: metal cladding gives a self-build a finish that is distinctive, architecturally credible, and capable of looking genuinely considered — whether the brief calls for something bold and contemporary or quieter and contextual.
+It can also help tie together complex forms: dormers, extensions, roof planes, feature walls, and outbuildings can all be detailed as part of one material language.

 Decisions to make early